opennms-forge/docker-horizon-core-web/README.md

 You can extend the existing configuration as you need it by bind-mounting additional template and resource files in `/etc/confd`.

-If you want to use a different _confd_ backend you can set the `CONFD_BACKEND` variable which is set by default to `env`.
+Similarly, you can use a different _confd_ backend by bind-mounting your settings to `/etc/confd/confd.toml`.

 ### Injecting files with bind-mounts